 41) Broad-Leaved Marsh Orchid (Dactylorhiza majalis)

 The Dactylorhiza majalis is a species of terrestrial orchid that springs up in marshy, nutrient-poor areas like wet meadows and heaths across Europe from Spain to Russia.
-When in bloom during June and July, these attractive orchids feature tall, cone-shaped racemes that are heavily laden with white, purple, or pink flowers.
+When in bloom during June and July, these attractive orchids feature tall, cone-shaped racemes heavily laden with white, purple, or pink flowers.

 Native To: | Europe |